nwolfey21/kinectApps/README.md

 - **Multi-frame Support**: Simultaneous capture of color, depth, and body tracking data
 - **Stick Figure Animation**: Real-time stick figure drawing controlled by Kinect body movement with support for multiple people (up to 6)
 - **Paint Canvas**: Interactive fluid paint simulation where hand movements control paint flow with rainbow colors on a white canvas
+- **Ring Collector Game**: Interactive game where players collect gold rings by touching them with their hands, featuring a space background, body shadow tracking, timer, and automatic game reset

 ## Requirements